webcrumbs/javascript-crumbs-slides/chapters/built-ins/Readme.md

 ```

 - - -
-# Built-ins

-## Array methods
+## Array

 ### `forEach(oterator, scope)`

 Runs the given function on every item in the array.
 This method has no return value.

 ```js
 var numbers = [1,2,3,4,5,4,3,2,1];